weatherisgood2/ngpt/docs/usage/cli_usage.md

 # Use a specific model and no streaming
 ngpt --model gpt-4o-mini -n "Explain quantum entanglement"

+# Interactive session with custom prompt and logging
+ngpt -i --preprompt "You are a data science tutor" --log datasci_tutoring.txt

+# Constrain output format with a custom system prompt
+ngpt --preprompt "Your responses should be concise and include code examples."
+"How to parse JSON in JavaScript?"
 ```

 ### Using a Custom Configuration File